Roughly Speaking (film): Plot

 Louise Randall Pierson (Rosalind Russell) does not have an easy life.
 When she is a teenager, her beloved father dies, leaving her, her mother, and her sister in financial difficulty.
 However, heeding her father's advice to shoot for the stars, she remains undaunted.
 She goes to college and learns typing and shorthand; on her first (temporary) job, she overcomes the prejudice of her new boss, Lew Morton (Alan Hale, Sr.), against women workers.

 Then, although they have very different ideas about a woman's place, she marries Rodney Crane (Donald Woods), who goes to work in the banking industry.
 Four children are born in rapid succession.
 Louise nurses her brood through a bout of infantile paralysis; one is left somewhat lame.
-After 10 years though, Rodney tires of her self-reliance and divorces her to marry a younger woman with a more traditional idea of what a wife should be.
+After 10 years though, Rodney tires of her self-reliance and divorces her to marry a younger woman with a traditional idea of what a wife should be.

 A year later, Louise meets Harold C. Pierson (Jack Carson), who is less driven, but just as unconventional.
 After only a few hours acquaintance, he asks her to marry him, and she (somewhat to her own surprise) accepts.
 They have a son.
-Louise inspires Harold to venture into his family's business and take out a loan to build greenhouses to grow roses.
+Louise inspires Harold to venture into his family's business and take a loan to build greenhouses for growing roses.
 They are just about to clear the last $30,000 of their debt when the market collapses due to oversupply.
-They have to sell off most of their possessions and take to the road.
+They have to sell most of their possessions and take to the road.

 They then encounter Svend Olsen (John Qualen), an aircraft builder in need of financing.
 Harold and the children overcome her resistance, and they commit their time and money to the venture.
 However, once again, their timing is bad.
 The day after the aircraft prototype is completed and shown to enthusiastic potential backers, the stock market crashes.
 The family is uprooted once more.

 Two sons go to Yale University, and one of the daughters gets married.
-The rest of the family manages to get by with various jobs, including selling vacuum cleaners and parking cars at the 1939 New York World's Fair.
+The rest of the family manages to survive with various jobs, including selling vacuum cleaners and parking cars at the 1939 New York World's Fair.
 Then, on Louise's birthday, Germany invades Poland and starts World War II.
-Soon, all three sons enlist; the youngest is only 17, but gets his mother's reluctant consent to join the Army Reserve.
-As he eagerly rushes off to the recruitment center, Louise laments to her husband about her failure to provide their children with a stable, prosperous life.
-He assures her that her indomitable example, undaunted by failure after failure, is all they need, that they may be down from time to time, but will never be out.
-Then the two start to discuss their next project, buying a farm.
+Soon, all three sons enlist; the youngest is only 17, but gets his mother's reluctant consent to join the United States Army Reserve.
+As he eagerly rushes to the recruitment center, Louise laments to her husband about her failure to provide their children with a stable, prosperous life.
+He assures her that her indomitable example, undaunted by failure after failure, is all they need, that they may be down from time to time, but never will be out.
+The two start to discuss their next project, which is buying a farm.